-Credit risk arises from cash held with financial institutions, as well as credit exposure on amounts receivable.
-Credit risk exposure on cash is limited through maintaining the Company's balances with high-credit quality financial institutions and assessing institutional exposure.
-As at December 31.
-2021, the Company's maximum exposure to credit risk was the carrying value of its cash and amounts receivable.
+Credit risk arises from cash and cash equivalents held with financial institutions, as well as credit exposure on amounts receivable.
+Credit risk exposure on cash and cash equivalents is limited through maintaining the Company's balances with high-credit quality financial institutions and assessing institutional exposure.
+As at December 31, 2023, the Company's maximum exposure to credit risk was the carrying value of its cash and cash equivalents.